-- E. NTT faculty at the associate rank shall be appointed for a three (3) year fixed-term renewable appointment, with a presumption that the BUF member will be renewed unless his or her performance is unsatisfactory or the University's needs have changed.
-During the term of such appointments, the BUF member may be terminated only for just cause and by means of due process pursuant to Article 14.
-During the term of such appointments, the unit chair/director will provide the BUF member with written feedback on their progress toward promotion to the senior rank. - F. NTT faculty at the associate rank with a satisfactory performance evaluation and a recommendation for promotion shall be promoted to professorial rank.
-NTT faculty at the associate rank with a "satisfactory" performance evaluation but who are not recommended for promotion shall be reappointed to another three (3) year term at the associate rank unless the University's needs have changed. - G. NTT faculty promoted to professorial rank shall be appointed for a five (5) year fixed-term renewable appointment with a presumption that the BUF member will be reappointed unless his or her performance is unsatisfactory or the University's needs have changed.
-During the term of such appointments, the BUF member may be terminated only for just cause and by means of due process pursuant to Article 14.
-During the term of such appointments, the academic unit chair/director will provide the BUF member with written feedback on their performance. - H. Continued reappointment of NTT faculty for longer than six (6) years shall not constitute de facto tenure.
+E. NTT faculty at the associate rank shall be appointed for a three (3) year fixed-term renewable appointment, with a presumption that the BUF member will be renewed unless his or her performance is unsatisfactory or the University's needs have changed.
+During the term of such appointments, the faculty BUF member may be terminated only for just cause and by means of due process pursuant to Article 14, or pursuant to Article 15.
+During the term

+- of such appointments, the unit chair/director will provide the faculty BUF member with written feedback on their progress toward promotion to the senior rank. - F. NTT faculty at the associate rank with a satisfactory performance evaluation and a recommendation for promotion shall be promoted to professorial rank.
+NTT faculty at the associate rank with a "satisfactory" performance evaluation but who are not recommended for promotion shall be reappointed to another three (3) year term at the associate rank unless the University's needs have changed. - G. NTT faculty promoted members at the to-professorial rank shall be appointed for a five (5) year fixed-term renewable appointment and reappointed for successive five (5) year terms unless with a presumption that the BUF member will be reappointed unless his or her performance is has been previously documented to be unsatisfactory or the University's needs have changed position is being eliminated because it is no longer needed.
+During the term of such appointments, the faculty BUF member may be terminated only for just cause and by means of due process pursuant to Article 14, or pursuant to Article 15.
+During the term of such appointments, the academic unit administrator chair/director will-shall annually provide the faculty BUF member with written feedback on their performance in memorandum form distinct from the annual merit evaluation.
+The faculty BUF member shall have the opportunity to respond to all written feedback. - H. If an NTT faculty of professorial rank has been documented by the academic unit administrator as having unsatisfactory performance as prescribed above, the academic unit administrator shall initiate an evaluation by the appropriate NTT Evaluation Committee during the Spring Semester of the final year of the five (5) year term.
+This evaluation shall be conducted in accordance with the procedures prescribed in Article 29, Section 5.